wagood/laralist/README.md

 * Laravel [MockApi](https://github.com/lichtner/laravel-mock-api) is a powerful yet lightweight library designed for mocking external APIs and web services.

 * Laravel-[model-filter](https://github.com/lacodix/laravel-model-filter/) Package allows you to filter, search and sort models while fetching from database with ease.
 It contains additional functionality to use query strings to filter, search and sort.

+* Laravel [Model Expires](https://github.com/maize-tech/laravel-model-expires) With this package you can add expiration date to any model and exclude expired models from queries.
+When needed, you could send a notification for expiring models.
+You can also set a deletion date for every model and automatically clean them up with a command.

 * Laravel [Multipayment Gateways](https://github.com/MusahMusah/laravel-multipayment-gateways) package provides a convenient way to handle payments through multiple payment gateways in a Laravel 8, 9 and 10 application.
 The package currently supports multiple gateways such as Paystack, Flutterwave and Stripe.